Alyw234237/hathitrust-etas-downloader/README.md

 <book\_title> will be the name of the folder the book is downloaded into.
 The path for the folder will be "$home/$book\_title" (where $home is the home directory on your machine).

+Python 3 must be installed and added to the PATH in order for this script to work.

 **Prior to using this script to download a book, you must do the following things:**

 1. Log in to HathiTrust ETAS with Google Chrome via your institutional credentials.